cprivitere/terraform-gcpartner-anthos-baremetal/DEMO.md

 kubectl get ingress open-webui
 ```

-## Open a web browser and go to http://<the address in the output above>
+- Open a web browser and go to http://IPADDRESSFROMLASTSTEP

-## Go to settings->Connections edit the ollama url and remove the /api at the end
+- Go to settings->Connections edit the ollama url and remove the /api at the end

-## click the little reload button next to the ollama url
+- click the little reload button next to the ollama url

-## Wait for it to pop up that it connected to ollama
+- Wait for it to pop up that it connected to ollama

-## Now go to the Settings->Models
+- Now go to the Settings->Models

-## Type `gemma:2b` into the "Pull a model from Ollama.com" box and click the download button
+- Type `gemma:2b` into the "Pull a model from Ollama.com" box and click the download button

-## Wait for it to say the model has been successfully downloaded.
+- Wait for it to say the model has been successfully downloaded.
 This will take a while, even after it says 100%.

-## Close Settings
+- Close Settings

-## Choose gemma:2b from the models drop down
+- Choose gemma:2b from the models drop down

-## Type a prompt and see if it works
+- Type a prompt and see if it works